datahub-project/datahub/docs/managed-datahub/datahub-api/graphql-api/incidents-api-beta.md

 ## Resolving an Incident

 To resolve an incident for a data asset, simply create a GraphQL request using the `updateIncidentStatus` mutation.
-To mark an incident as resolved, simply update its state to `RESOLVED`.&#x20;
+To mark an incident as resolved, simply update its state to `RESOLVED`.

 ```
 type Mutation {